MahmoudY3c/react-native-sms-gateway/README.md

    - Next you will prompted to enter commands enter the following command `get_chat_id - display current chat id` so it will be used later to get chat it now you are ready

 2. **Handle Send Chat Id Via `get_chat_id` Command**
-  - By default telegram provide 2 ways to but / receive message via `webhook` or `long pooling` if you plan to deploy you bot to free server like vercel you can use `webhook` check the docs to understand how to use it it's easy to do it then you can use the next examples to get started [check telegram docs for get updates](https://core.telegram.org/bots/api#getting-updates)
+  - By default telegram provide 2 ways to receive message via `webhook` and `long pooling` if you plan to deploy you bot to free server like vercel you can use `webhook` check the docs to understand how to use it.
+It's easy to do it then you can use the next examples to get started [check telegram docs for get updates](https://core.telegram.org/bots/api#getting-updates)

   - Long pooling _(recommended for test)_
-    - the easiest way to get chat id specially when you are testing the pkg is using long pooling the next example install `yarn add node-telegram-bot-api` then try next
+    - the easiest way to get chat id specially when you are testing the pkg is long pooling
    - Start a chat with your bot (search for your bot username in Telegram and press "Start").
    - Send the command `/get_chat_id` to your bot.
-   - If you use a simple bot script (see below), it will reply with your chat ID.
+   - If you use a simple bot script (see below), it will reply with your chat ID. install `node-telegram-bot-api` then try next

    **Sample Node.js Bot for Testing:**
    ```js